eleval/BhdTool/Readme.md

 # BhdTool
 This is a tool I made for fun while learning some Reverse Engineering stuff

-The goal of this tool is to offer utilities within the games, mainly aimed at helping speedrunning practises.
+The goal of this tool is to offer utilities within the Resident Evil HD REmaster game, mainly aimed at helping speedrunning practises.

 ## Features
 - Ability to toggle Door Skip on & off at runtime.